tqec/topologiq/benchmark/README.md

 - num_edges_in_edge_paths: the total number of edges in the final set of edges produced by the algorithm (same as `num_input_edges_processed` if `run_success==True`),
 - num_blocks_output: the number of 3D spider blocks (cubes) in the output,
 - num_edges_output: the number of 3D edge blocks (pipes) in the output,
+- volume: the volume of the resulting space-time diagram (measured by number of non-port cubes)
 - duration_first_pass: the total duration of the first pass of the algorithm, i.e., the "while" loop that takes care of "first pass" edges,
 - duration_second_pass: the total duration of the second pass of the algorithm, i.e., the "while" loop that takes care of "second pass" edges,
 - duration_total: the total duration of the entire algorithmic lattice surgery process for this circuit, irrespective of `run_success`.